acgd-webdev-5/paper-wireframes/README.md

 ---
-summary: 'Sketch out the page(s) for your portfolio website before creating them in code.'
+summary: 'Sketch out the pages for your portfolio website before creating them in code.'
 time: '1 hour'
 deliverables: 'A bunch of paper sketches'
 ---